o3de/o3de.org/content/docs/userguide/scripting/scriptcanvas/managing-variables.md

 ---
-description: ' Use the Variable Manager in the &ALYlong; &script-canvas; editor to add or manage variables and create get, set, or value-changed event nodes in your &script-canvas; graph. '
+description: ' Use the Variable Manager in the Amazon Lumberyard Script Canvas editor to add or manage variables and create get, set, or value-changed event nodes in your Script Canvas graph. '
-title: Managing &script-canvas; Variables
+title: Managing Script Canvas Variables
 ---
 # Managing Script Canvas Variables {#script-canvas-managing-variables}